List of Frozen characters: Marshmallow

-Marshmallow (voiced by Paul Briggs) is an enormous icy snowman born from Elsa's powers.
+Marshmallow is an enormous icy snowman born from Elsa's powers.
 He serves as a brute bodyguard charged with keeping intruders away from her ice palace.
 The menacing white beast doesn't say much, but he packs a powerful punch.
 He took it upon himself to expel Anna, Olaf, and Kristoff from Elsa's ice palace, and ended up chasing them after Anna angered him by throwing a snowball at him, until they manage to run away from him.
 Later, he confronts Hans and the other men who were looking for Elsa, the confrontation ending with Marshmallow falling down the mountain.
 In a post-credits scene, Marshmallow returns to the ice palace, where he finds Elsa's crown and places it on top of its head.

 In Frozen Fever, he appears in the post-credits scene, where Olaf and Kristoff arrive at the ice palace to leave the Snowgies in his care, much to his surprise.
-In Frozen II, he appears again in a post-credits scene, where Olaf recaps for him and the Snowglies the story of the events of the film.
+In Frozen 2, he appears again in a post-credits scene, where Olaf recaps for him and the Snowglies the story of the events of the film.

 In the series of shorts Olaf Presents, Marshmallow appears in the episodes "Moana", representing the role of Te Kā, "The Lion King", representing the role of Mufasa's ghost, and "Aladdin", representing the role of the Cave of Wonders.

 He also appears in LEGO Frozen Northern Lights, where along with the Snowgies help the protagonists with their sleigh so they can continue their journey.

+In LEGO Disney Frozen: Operation Puffins, he appears lovingly caring for the Snowgies in Elsa's ice castle.
+After Elsa asks him for help, he goes with her, creating an ice path to glide down and rescue Anna, Olaf, Kristoff, and Sven from the Duke of Weselton.
+He eventually wins the affection of the Puffins the Duke of Weselton had trained, causing them to join him and the Snowgies.

 Marshmallow is also one of the characters featured in the video game Disney Magical World 2.

 In the video game Kingdom Hearts III, Marshmallow initially fills a role similar to that of Frozen, driving the characters out of the ice palace, and Sora, the game's protagonist, facing off against Marshmallow as an enemy boss.
 Subsequently, Sora meets Marshmallow again at the moment when Hans takes Elsa away, and seeing that the snow monster wanted to save Elsa, Marshmallow becomes Sora's party member from then on.

+He also appears in the video game Disney Magic Kingdoms as a playable character to unlock during a limited time, with his "Angry" appearance being available as a costume for him.